dragonman225/notionapi-agent/README.md

 # notionapi-agent

+Unofficial Node.js API client for [Notion.so](https://www.notion.so).

-> This is an unofficial Javascript API client for [Notion.so](https://www.notion.so).
+> This is a work-in-progress project.
+If you need to use Notion's API in production, I recommend waiting for their official release.
->
-> Currently some essential read APIs and one write API are included.
->
-> The library is meant to provide a basic abstraction, so all returned data are unaltered JSON objects from Notion.

 ## Documentation